pda-freddi/ecommerce-api/docs/project-plan.md

 <img src="./api-specification/openapi-spec-preview.png" alt="OpenAPI Specification preview" width=500px height=405px />

 The OpenAPI Specification for this project is in the [openapi.yaml](./api-specification/openapi.yaml) file.
-To interact with the specification, access [editor.swagger.io](https://editor.swagger.io/) and load the file using the "File" menu in the editor's header or copying and pasting the file's content in the editor's left pane.
+You can read and interact with the specification in [this link](https://ecommerce-api-pdafr.herokuapp.com/api/docs/).